Drawing of Earth's magnetosphere. Notice that the magnetic field is much larger than the planet!

 The Earth's Magnetosphere

 The Earth has a magnetic field with north and south poles.

-the particles from the sun, carried in solar wind, from hitting the Earth.
+the particles from the sun, carried in solar wind, from impacting the

 Some particles from the solar wind can enters the magnetosphere.
-These particles create the auroral light shows.
+The particles that enter from the magnetotail travel toward the Earth and create the auroral oval light shows.

 You might also be interested in:

 Dangerous particles are not able to penetrate to the Earth's surface but are forced by the magnetic field to move around the Earth.
 Particles gain entry through the cusps that are shaped like funnels over...more